 The endeavor of genealogy is constrained by two immovable facts.
 First, consistent written records are increasingly scarce the further back in history you look, and even when records once existed they often suffered from loss, destruction, or permanent stashing in a dark corner somewhere unfindable.
 Once the written record is gone, it cannot be recovered (except occasionally those found in the dark corners).
 Oral history is sometimes useful, but it takes just one generation that doesn’t care about the family stories to lose it completely.

 Second, searching for one’s ancestors inevitably runs afoul of the exponential growth of those ancestors generation to generation.
 Each of us has two parents, four grandparents, eight great-grandparents, and so forth.
 Each of those great-grandparents contributed equally to make the person you are today (at least biologically), not just the 1 of the 8 who happened to pass along your last name.
 The same is true for preceding generations.
 While 8, or 16, or 32 ancestors are not difficult to research, 3 generations after that each of us has 256 individuals who contributed to our heritage.
 In another 2 generations it is over 1,000.
 At some point, it becomes impractical and somewhat meaningless to keep looking.
 Our family is among many which can claim to ancestry from William the Conqueror, the Norman who successfully invaded England in 1066.
 However, if we count back the 31 to 34 generations to William’s, we discover between 2 and 17 billion ancestors at his spot in the family tree.
 By comparison, there were only an estimated 3.25 million people living in England at the time, a number which dropped over the next three centuries thanks to the bubonic plague.
-It would not be a stretch to assert that everyone living today who is in part English is likely descended from William the Conqueror.
+Such numbers lead to a suspicion that anyone with English ancestry is descended from William the Conqueror.
+Indeed, researchers have demonstrated that everyone with European ancestry alive today is descended from every European who was alive 1,000 years ago, excepting the 20% or so whose genetic lines died out.
+For a great discussion of this research, see Chapter 4 – “When We Were Kings” – of Adam Rutherford’s A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes.

 Given these immutable constraints on genealogical research, the focus of this work is constructing a family history from the founding of the United States forward.
 Every effort has been made to identify the individuals in the family tree back to those who were adults during the War for Independence from Britain.
 That occurs about Generations 8 and 9.
 In addition, secondary sources have been utilized where available to trace the history of some of these family groups back to their immigration to North America, providing enough data to draw some general conclusions about the origins of the family in the Old World.